-Might seem counterintuitive, but adding more fields and more steps to your forms can boost your conversion rates.
+This might seem counterintuitive at first.
+But adding more fields and more steps to your forms can boost your conversion rates.

 The magic lies in two truths that we’ve seen across 100+ clients where we use Unbounce:

-Here’s what we do with our own multi-step form on KlientBoost.com:
+Here’s what we do with the multi-step form on our website:

-Even if the zip code isn’t required for you to qualify your visitor, it’s a non-threatening initial question that can not only engage the visitor.
+Even if zip codes aren’t necessary to qualify your visitors, it’s a non-threatening initial question that can open engagement.

 Where are your landing page visitors coming from?

-Others might come from a warmer place wby intentionally typing in specific keywords in their search.
+Others might come from a warmer place by intentionally typing in specific keywords in their search.

 This matters a ton.